eakirtas/deepbots/README.md

 ### Abstraction Levels

-Deepbots framework have been created mostly for educational proposals.
-The aim of the framework is to make easier Deep Learning implementations in webots.
+The deepbots framework has been created mostly for educational purposes.
+The aim of the framework is to enable people to use Deep Learning in Webots.
-Specifically, we can consider deepbots as an wrapper among webots and OpenAI gym interface.
+More specifically, we can consider deepbots as a wrapper of Webots exposing an OpenAI gym style interface.
 For this reason there are multiple levels of abstraction.
-For example, user can choose if they want to use CSV emitter/receiver or if they want to make a from "scratch" implementation.
+For example, a user can choose if they want to use CSV emitter/receiver or if they want to make a from scratch implementation.
 In the top level of the abstraction hierarchy is the `SupervisorEnv` which is the OpenAI gym interface.
-Below that level are the actual implementation.
-Those implementation aims to hide the communication between `Supervisor` and `Robot`.
-On the other hand, the `Robot` has also different abstraction levels.
-According to their needs, user can choose either to process from scratch the messages which is receiver from the supervisor or use the existing implementations.
+Below that level there is an actual implementation.
+This implementation aims to hide the communication between the `Supervisor` and the `Robot`.
+Similarly, the `Robot` also has different abstraction levels.
+According to their needs, users can choose either to process the messages received from the Supervisor themselves or use the existing implementations.